NLP-MVPs/nlp-project/README.md

 - [nlp-project](#nlp-project)

 # Goal
 The goal of this project is predict the primary code type used in a GitHub repository based on the text contained within a readme.
-For this, the team decided to manually find 20 repos who's main coding language, as determined by GitHub and had at least 50%, is of the following type:
+For this, the team decided to manually find 229 repos who's main coding language, as determined by GitHub and had at least 50%, is of the following type:

-  * Ruby
-  * Php
   * Javascript
   * Python

-  * HTML
+We will also deliver the following:

+  * A Jupyter notebook containing detailing to every step of this project
+  * A 5-minute presentation about the project, including slides

+# Wrangle

 The team decided to pull it's sample of GitRepos from various news media organizations.

-# Wrangle

 ## Acquire

 ## Prepare